marshallshen/himarsh.org/_posts/2021-01-01-masterclass-review-sales-and-persuation.md

 2. Persvasive bias.
 Rejection can beget a loop of negative confirmation.
 You think: "This always happens!"
 But in reality, it doesn't always happen.
 Focus instead on all the times you've prevailed in the past.
 3. Permanent bias.
 No final rejection is a final word.
 Think about all the ways things aren't ruined.
 Then get back up, dust yourself off, and start selling again.

-**Clarity** is the ability to see a situation in a fresh light and help people surface problems they didn't realize that they had."
+**Clarity** is the ability to see a situation in a fresh light and help people surface problems they didn't realize that they had.

 In the past, sales was a role that was revolved around expertise -- the seller knows more than the buyer.
 But the era of information parity means shifting the persuader's role from information gatekeeper to curator.
 It also means shifting from *problem-solving* to *problem-finding*.